 In addition to telling you about the disadvantages of spreadsheets, we can also offer solutions.
 Since 1998, Questica has worked to make handling finances easier and better for non-profits and many other organizations.
 We manage over $63 billion in annual public sector and non-profit budgets, and we want to help you.
 Please visit our website for more information.

-Three big disadvantages of spreadsheets you need to know
+Three big disadvantages of using spreadsheets that you need to know

 When spreadsheets first appeared, they were clearly the option to save accountants time.
 However, spreadsheets have not aged very well.
 Newer programs dedicated to financial planning and budgeting emerged as computers became more mainstream.
 These programs offered additional benefits, such as the ability to project and forecast multiple scenarios at once.
 Outdated spreadsheets still require users to make a new page with every projection, wasting a lot of time and creating a lot of frustration.